General & Preventive Dentistry in Clintonville, OH

 We work hard to keep patients comfortable and relaxed from the moment they arrive at our office, but sometimes, our best efforts aren’t enough for anxious patients.
 For those who experience dental phobia or anxiety, sensitive teeth, gums, or gag reflex, or who wish to complete multiple procedures in one visit, we offer nitrous oxide and oral conscious sedation.
 Nitrous oxide is a great way to quickly reduce sensitivity and anxiety, and because the effects wear away quickly, patients are still able to drive themselves to and from our office and resume daily activities right away.
 Oral conscious sedation provides greater sedative effect, and the sedation sets in before patients arrive at our office for optimal comfort.
 Patients will need a trusted friend or family member to drive them to and from our office.

 If you experience a lost tooth, damaged tooth, or severe toothache, don’t hesitate to contact our team.
-We try to see emergency patients on the same day they call, and we work with patients over the phone, explaining first aid and pain management tips to keep them safe and comfortable until they arrive.
+We try to see dental emergency patients on the same day they call, and we work with patients over the phone, explaining first aid and pain management tips to keep them safe and comfortable until they arrive.
 The most important step is to contact us immediately.
 The longer patients wait to repair dental damage, the higher the risk for more severe damage.